 Ok, so we know spaying and neutering is completely safe.
 What are the benefits?

 It’s good for their health!

 Did you know that when you spay your dog or cat, you help prevent uterine infections and breast cancer?
-The latter is fatal in 90% of cats and 50% of cats; dogs who are not spayed are four times more likely to develop mammary tumours than dogs spayed after only two heats, and 12 times more likely than a dog spayed before age one.
-Unspayed cats are seven times more likely to develop mammary tumours.
+The latter is fatal in 90% of cats and 50% of cats; dogs who are not spayed are four times more likely to develop mammary tumors than dogs spayed after only two heats, and 12 times more likely than a dog spayed before age one.
+Unspayed cats are seven times more likely to develop mammary tumors.

 Don’t worry; your male pets benefit as well.
 When you neuter your cat or dog before he is six months old, you can help prevent testicular cancer.
 It also curbs behaviour that can put your pet at risk.
 Neutering eliminates sex drive, and this decreases the likelihood that your pet will run out of the house, exposing himself to disease, injuries from fighting, and cars.
 Neutering decreases roaming in most (90%) of dogs.

 Unneutered cats are more likely to fight, and this puts your pet at risk for deadly diseases which are transmitted through bites.
 FIV (Feline Immunodeficiency Virus) is incurable, and FeLV (Feline Leukemia) can be fatal.